mintlayer/mintlayer-core/api-server/README.md

 1. This command doesn't need root
 2. The database is running in trust mode, which means no username or password required
 3. The command line argument `--rm` is used, so that the container will be deleted on exit
-4. The database name is `mintlayer-testnet`, which is a standard used in the form of `mintlayer-`, followed by the network name (mainnet, testnet, etc)
+4. The database name is `mintlayer-testnet`.
+This is the default database name that the API server will use for testnet.
+In general, the default database name is `mintlayer-`, followed by the network name (mainnet, testnet, etc).
 5. The port binding `127.0.0.1:5432:5432` doesn't allow external computers in the network to connect.
 Binding to `0.0.0.0` has security implications that are out of the scope of this documentation.
 Please make sure to have proper network security when running a database.
 6. There's no volume set.
-Meaning: Once the container is stopped and removed, all the data in the database will be lost.
+Meaning: Once the container is stopped and removed, all the data in the database may be lost (based on this container's volume policy, it will be stored in the common volume storage of the OS).
 Please consult the documentation of the container to learn how to preserve the database data.

 Please understand that this is just a minimal example, and for real infrastructure, proper security must be considered.